Tasty-Bytes-Team/Receptai/README.md

 ```

 After containers start up, the website will be available on http://localhost/ over port 80 by default.
 The API can be accessed under http://localhost/api/.

+There will be an admin account created by default with these credentials: email: `admin@localhost` and password: `admin`.

 ### Development